top of page

 ALCOHOL IN EGYPT

-Navigating the norms surrounding alcohol in Egypt can be quite different from those in many Western countries, but it is far more liberal compared to some of its neighboring countries in the Middle East and North Africa.
+Navigating the norms surrounding alcohol in Egypt can be quite different from those in many Western countries, but it is far more liberal compared to some of its neighbouring countries in the Middle East and North Africa.
 Here’s a guide to understanding alcohol consumption in Egypt:

 Is Alcohol Legal in Egypt?